Top 10 Movies About Hating Your Job

 Melanie Griffith stars in this comedy about a secretary, Tess McGill, with big ambitions.
 When she’s paired with a new executive in the company, Katherine Parker (Sigourney Weaver), she believes she’s found a mentor.
 Instead, Parker begins stealing her ideas and plans to present them as her own.
 McGill turns the tables on the tricky VP by pretending to be Parker while she’s out of the office.
 Watch this as you plot your takeover.

-Called to fill in at the Quickstop, Dante Hicks (Brian O’Halloran) is in slacker heaven as he plays golf with a buddy on the roof, complains to customers and leaves work to attend a his ex-girlfriend’s funeral (where he inadvertently knocks over the casket).
+Called to fill in at the Quickstop, Dante Hicks (Brian O’Halloran) is in slacker heaven as he plays hockey with a buddy on the roof, complains to customers and leaves work to attend a his ex-girlfriend’s funeral (where he inadvertently knocks over the casket).
 This Kevin Smith classic shows how one can have a full day at work without actually working.
 Perfect viewing to pick up pointers on how to kill time at a job you hate.

 8. Training Day

 In an Academy Award-winning performance, Denzel Washington portrays a bad cop on the take that partners with a rookie undercover officer, (Ethan Hawke) and makes his first day on duty absolute torture.
 Getting set up for murder and being set up to be murdered is all in a day’s work for Hawke.
 This one’s sure to make your outlook on your current job a little cheerier—at least your boss hasn’t taken a hit out on you.
 Yet.